FREE Case Review (866) 588-0600

 1. Aristotle's Natural Law Theory: Its Impact on the Founding Fathers

-A lawyer holding a book with a gavel on the tableNatural law theory believes that there is a higher law created by nature and applies to all human beings [1].
+A lawyer holding a book with a gavel on the tableNatural law theory believes that a higher law is created by nature and applies to all human beings [1].
 This legal theory was first proposed by the Greek philosopher Aristotle.

 The key idea behind natural law is an objective morality, moral obligation, moral principles, or a moral force independent of human opinion.
-This objective morality can be discovered through reason and is the foundation of all human laws and not through legal rules.
+This objective morality can be discovered through reason and is the foundation of all human laws, not legal rules.

 Natural law theory has been influential throughout history, and many of the Founding Fathers of the United States were supporters of this theory.